-The Seward Range: Seward, Donaldson, Emmons, and Seymour is a 21.3 mile lightly trafficked out and back trail located near Tupper Lake, NY that features a waterfall and is only recommended for very experienced adventurers.
+The Seward Range: Seward, Donaldson, Emmons, and Seymour is a 21.3 mile lightly trafficked out and back trail located near Tupper Lake, New York that features a waterfall and is only recommended for very experienced adventurers.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from May until October.
 Dogs are also able to use this trail.